reactive-firewall/multicast/.github/AI_USAGE_POLICY.md

 ### 2.2 Prohibited AI Roles :no_entry_sign:

 * 2.2.A Sole Developer:
-  * AI (especially LLM bassed AI) is not well suited for innovation; No vibe-coding - the direction and development of the project CANNOT meaningfully come from AI.
+  * AI (especially LLM based AI) is not well suited for innovation; No vibe-coding - the direction and development of the project CANNOT meaningfully come from AI.
 * 2.2.B Sole Approver:
   * AI approval alone is insufficient for merging any PR.